CTFEDs/FutureFriendlyUXWorkshop/decks/future-friendly-deck.md

 ## 1. acknowledge and embrace unpredictability

+^ Steve
-^ We can deal with this exciting, overwhelming, world by:
+We can deal with this exciting, overwhelming, world by:

 ---

 ## 2. think and behave in a future friendly way

+^ Steve

 ---

 ## 3. help others to do the same.

+^ Steve

 ---

 ## Future Friendly
 ## Principles

+^ Justin

 ---